rob-johnston/project-testing/README.md

 ## Documentation

-This app opens up 4 Resource Endpoints in order to make deposits, withdrawals and transfers with bank accounts
+This app opens up 5 Resource Endpoints in order to make deposits, withdrawals and transfers with bank accounts (also has a logging endpoint)

 /accounts